russ-mccuen/CS467_TBAG/README.md

       2. `-`
       3. `q`
 2. `+`
-   1. Increasing the channel will show a new code on the tv.
+   1. Increasing the channel will show a new code on the tv `UHF-74`.
 Note this code.
+   2. You can try increasing the channel, but those will not be available until other puzzles are solved.
 3. `q`
    1. This leaves the use remote interface.
+4. `use tablet`
+   1. type `UHF-74` which was the code from the channel you unlocked with the remote.
+5. `q`
+   1. Exits tablet interface.
-4. `look room`
+6. `look room`
    1. Notice that there is now a new navigation option.
    2. `examine poster` will also show a change in the poster.
-5. `go 2`
+7. `go 2`
 ---
 ##Walk Through: Room Two
 This is the end of the tutorial.
 During anytime, you can experiment with the commands.
 For example try to `take tv` or drop something in your inventory with the command `drop` + the name of the item in your inventory.